Peridotite: Origin

 Peridotites have two primary modes of origin: as mantle rocks formed during the accretion and differentiation of the Earth, or as cumulate rocks formed by precipitation of olivine ± pyroxenes from basaltic or ultramafic magmas.
 These magmas are ultimately derived from the upper mantle by partial melting of mantle peridotites.

 Mantle peridotites are sampled as ophiolites in collisional mountain ranges, as xenoliths in basalt or kimberlite, or as abyssal peridotites (sampled from ocean floor).
 These rocks represent either fertile mantle (lherzolite) or partially depleted mantle (harzburgite, dunite).
 Alpine peridotites may be either of the ophiolite association and representing the uppermost mantle below ocean basins, or masses of subcontinental mantle emplaced along thrust faults in mountain belts.

 Layered peridotites are igneous sediments and form by mechanical accumulation of dense olivine crystals.
 They form from mantle-derived magmas, such as those of basalt composition.
 Peridotites associated with Alaskan-type ultramafic complexes are cumulates that probably formed in the root zones of volcanoes.
 Cumulate peridotites are also formed in komatiite lava flows.

 Associated rocks

 Komatiites are high temperature partial melts of peridotite characterized by a high degree of partial melting deep below the surface.

-Eclogite, a rock similar to basalt in composition, is composed primarily of omphacite (sodic clinopyroxene) and pyrope-rich garnet.
+Eclogite is a metamorphic rock composed primarily of omphacite (sodic clinopyroxene) and pyrope-rich garnet.
 Eclogite is associated with peridotite in some xenolith occurrences; it also occurs with peridotite in rocks metamorphosed at high pressures during processes related to subduction.